Juhani

 were applied at Sonera as internal self-assessments by boards of

-directors in different business units since 1992.
+directors in different businesses.
 The assessments

 were based on the American Malcolm Baldrige criteria, which had